-Ever since I was a little boy, I feel uncomfortable being shy.
-Around the age of 12, I went to a psychologist, and she told me that I was an introvert.
-She told me there’s no problem being introverted and that I should look for activities that fit my profile.
+During my entire childhood, I was shy.
+Around the age of 12, my mom took me to a psychologist that told me I was an introvert.
+She said there’s no problem being introverted, and I should look for activities that fit my profile.

-The advice that could have solved my life had the opposite effect.
+The advice that could have helped me build a wonderful life had the opposite effect.
 I became more and more isolated; I lost countless good opportunities in life because of it.

 The psychologist was right; I’m an introvert.
 But maybe she didn’t explain the difference between shyness and introversion, or perhaps I didn’t understand correctly.
-The fact is that only some time ago, I understood that shyness and introversion are different things.
+The fact is that only when I started working with chakras, I understood that shyness and introversion are different things.
 As a result, my life has changed for the better.

 That is why I want to share what shyness and introversion mean and mainly clarify that they are not the same.
 Furthermore, I want you to get the best out of your personality type and live a fulfilled life!